ANONYMOUSx46/windows-batch-script-to-disable-wifi/README.md

 Pause for User Review: The script pauses at the end, allowing the user to review the output and any error messages.

 This script is useful for securing environments by disabling Wi-Fi access during specific periods, such as exams or restricted sessions.

+## Remember in the scheduled script to change the drive letterr to whatever drive you have the files saved to, as well as changing the folder name that you have the scripts saved in, to whatever you'd like.
+       ```batch
+      "E:\WifiScripts\disable_wifi.bat"

+## Remember that the interface name is the same interrface name of your Wi-Fi
+   Check with this command.

+       ```batch
+         netsh interface show interface

+## Replace it here:

+       ```batch
+       netsh interface set interface "Wi-Fi" admin=disabled 2>>

+## After running the enable script just reconnect to your wifi network and your good to go.